 The island’s main town — Chora is dotted with beautiful Byzantine residences which were once built to protect the island from constant pirate raids.
 Walking along the alleyways you will come across pretty whitewashed buildings, historic mansions, and captain’s residences.
 To get a glimpse of the island’s historical past, visit the Simantiri mansion which operates as a folklore museum It is one of the oldest mansions of Patmos dating back to 1625.

 The historical windmills of Patmos add up to the island’s charm, all three have been restored to their former glory thanks to the restoration project financed by a Swiss banker and yachtsman, Mr. Charles Pictet.
 In 2010 the Windmills project was awarded by Europa Nostra (a pan-European Federation for Cultural Heritage).

-For those seeking to enjoy relaxation in gorgeous natural surroundings will find plenty of opportunities to do so on one of the numerous pristine beaches.
+Those seeking to enjoy relaxation in gorgeous natural surroundings will find plenty of opportunities to do so on one of the numerous pristine beaches.
 Patmos offers plenty of choices from organized beaches to almost completely remote.
-One of the top beaches of Patmos is Psili Ammos, to get here you can either hike or take a boat which departs from Skala.
+One of the top beaches of Patmos is Psili Ammos, to get here you can either hike or take a boat that departs from Skala.

 Foodies will also enjoy the plethora of local taverns and slightly more sophisticated dining choices — Patmos has it all!

 The port town of Hydra (also known as Idhra) is certainly one of my favorite spots throughout the Greek isles… and I was recently fortunate enough to sail to 7 of them over a week!